Wildlife on Fraser Island

 Lace monitors, more commonly known as goannas, are found in many places around Australia including Fraser Island.
 They are part of the monitor lizard family and are often spotted on the ground or in the trees around Fraser Island.
 They grow up to 2.1 metres in length and live off of a varied diet of pretty much whatever they can find, including other reptiles, small mammals, birds, birds eggs and insects.
 As opportunistic eaters, they will often forage from humans, attacking chicken coops or ripping open discarded waste.
 They are also known to eat carrion, feasting on roadkill and other dead animals.
 They are long and low to the ground with thick limbs and a long tail.
 They are often dark grey or blueish-black in colour with cream coloured spots and tail bands.
 They are mostly afraid of people and will run away if encountered.

 Fraser Island supports both freshwater turtles and sea turtles, which are spotted around the island.
 Fraser Island's freshwater lakes often consist of clear and extremely clean water, meaning they are often much too pure to support much life within them.
 However, some of the lakes are home to Krett's River Turtles, short-necked turtles and broad-shelled turtles which manage to have a comfortable life on Fraser Island.
 Green sea turtles and loggerhead turtles can be spotted in the ocean around the island and come to shore only to lay their eggs.

 Along with these animals, there are plenty of other birds, reptiles, mammals, and other sea life you may be able to see while on the island.
 Fraser Island has a unique habitat that supports an immense diversity of plants and animals, making it the perfect place to enjoy the natural flora and fauna of Australia.

 Are you ready to meet some of the local residents of Fraser Island?
-Chat live to our friendly travel experts online or free call 1 800 550 751 to start planning today!
+Chat live to our friendly travel experts online or call +61 74914 2425 to start planning today!